MariMendM/devops-sandbox/Project003/README.md

   * Public/Private SubnetX VPC IP range: CIDR block for public subnet; must be in accordance to VPC's CIDR block; they cannot conflict with CIDR block from each other
 * EC2 Configuration
   * KeyPair for EC2 instances: select an already existent key-pair
-  * Ip4ServerConnection: IP or CIDR block from machines that can SSH EC2 public<sup>1</sup> instances
+  * Ip4ServerConnection: IP or CIDR block from machines that can SSH EC2 public<sup>:bulb:1</sup> instances
 * Repository configuration
   * CodeCommit repository for frontend code: input the name of CodeCommit repository created for webclient in previous section
-  * CodeCommit branch name for frontend repo: input the name of the branch to be used in webclient repo created<sup>2</sup>
+  * CodeCommit branch name for frontend repo: input the name of the branch to be used in webclient repo created<sup>:bulb:2</sup>
   * CodeCommit repository for backend code: input the name of CodeCommit repository created for serverapp in previous section
-  * CodeCommit branch name for backend repo: input the name of the branch to be used in serverapp repo created<sup>2</sup>
+  * CodeCommit branch name for backend repo: input the name of the branch to be used in serverapp repo created<sup>:bulb:2</sup>

-:one: To SSH private instances via jump host:
-* Enable SSH Agent Forwarding in SSH client in use
-* Connect to one of public instances using SSH and from inside it, then SSH private instance desired
+:bulb:1: To SSH private instances via jump host, it is necessary to enable 'SSH Agent Forwarding' in SSH client in use, connect to one of public instances using SSH, and from public instance then SSH private ones.

-:two: Git normally uses "master" while CodeCommit uses "main"; check the branch names available into AWS CodeCommit console for each repository.
+:bulb:2: Git normally uses "master" while CodeCommit uses "main"; check the branch names available into AWS CodeCommit console for each repository.

 ### Open demo